petxmr/octo/README.md

 # octo
-Octo is a extremely basic interpreter for simple calculations and small amounts of scripting.
+Octo is an extremely basic interpreter for simple calculations and small amounts of scripting.
 Made for learning purposes.

 # usage
 1. download `main.py` or clone the repository